Blocks for mod $p$ representations of $GL_2(Q_p)$: Main

 \begin{prop} Let $(E, \|\centerdot\|)$ be a unitary $L$-Banach space representation of $K$ isomorphic in the category of unitary admissible $L$-Banach space representations of $K$ to a direct summand of $\mathcal C(K, L)^{\oplus r}$.
 The evaluation map

-is injective and the image is equal to the space of $K$-algebraic vectors in $E$.
-In particular, the image is a dense subspace of $E$.
-Moreover, the subspaces $\Hom_K(V_{l,k}, E)$ are finite dimensional. \end{prop} \begin{proof} The argument is essentially the same as given in the proof of \cite[Prop.5.4.1]{emfm}.
+is injective and the image is a dense subspace of $E$.
+Moreover, the subspaces $\Hom_K(V_{l,k}, E)$ are finite dimensional. \end{prop} \begin{proof} The argument is the same as given in the proof of \cite[Prop.5.4.1]{emfm}.
+We have provided some details in the Appendix at the request of the referee.
 It is enough to prove the statement for $\mathcal C(K, L)$, since then it is true for $\mathcal C(K, L)^{\oplus r}$ and by applying the idempotent, which cuts out $E$, we may deduce the same statement for $E$.
+In the case $E=\mathcal C(K, L)$, the assertion follows from Proposition \ref{A3} applied to $G=\GL_2$.
+We note that every rational irreducible representation of $\GL_{2}/L$ is isomorphic to $V_{l,k}$ for a unique pair $(l, k)\in \ZZ\times \NN$.
+The last assertion follows from \eqref{map3} below. \end{proof}